rangle/react-native-workshop/book/navigation/navigation-component.md

 Finally, we are rendering out our `NavigationAnimatedView` passing it our navigations state, a simple style declaration to cause the navigation to fill whatever space it can, and then we are passing it our appropriate helper functions for rendering our view.

-Finally let's tell react about our components props and export the connected component.
+Now let's tell react about our components props and export the connected component!

 ```javascript
 Navigator.propTypes = {